JPEG to WEBP Converter

 Pros:

-• Smaller File Size: .WEBP uses predictive coding based on the VP8 video codec, resulting in significantly smaller files at equivalent visual quality.
+• Smaller File Sizes: .WEBP uses advanced predictive coding based on the VP8 video codec, resulting in significantly smaller files.

 Cons: